KiraResari/ceal-chronicler/Protocol.md

   * Okay, so now that I've got a working version (and committed that), let me see if working from there, I can also get it to work with less ugly

+    * Mmmh, looks like this works too, and is less ugly:

+      * ````kotlin
+        class MainViewModel {

+            var state = MainViewState.TITLE

+            var updateState: ((MainViewState) -> Unit) = { }
+                set(value) {
+                    field = value
+                    updateState(state)
+                }

+            @Subscribe
+            fun onOpenCharacterSelectionViewEvent(event: OpenCharacterSelectionViewEvent) {
+                state = MainViewState.CHARACTER
+                updateState(state)
+            }
+        ````

+      * Yes, like this, it looks much more agreeable than that hideous null-and-invoke monstrosity from above

+    * I am still not 100% happy with it, but after how much pain this already caused me, I am satisfied enough to leave it like this for now

+* Okay, so far, so good, but that is only one screen transition

+* Next, let's see if I can also get it to work for the Character Screen using the same paradigm

+* However, that is something that won't fit into today anymore

+* So this is as far as I'm getting with this today

 # ⚓